explainX/explainx/README.md

 from explainx import *
 ```

-Load Dataset & pass X_Data, Y_Data as numpy arrays in your XGBoost Model
+Load dataset as a dataframe & pass X_Data, Y_Data as numpy arrays in your XGBoost Model

 ```python
 X_data, Y_data = explainx.dataset_boston()